Cultivating Mentalization in Psychotherapy

 Hardcover + e-Book (ePub and PDF) ?

 entalization—the effort to make sense of our own and others' actions, behavior, and internal states—is something we all do.
 And it is a capacity that all psychotherapies aim to improve: the better we are at mentalizing, the more resilient and flexible we tend to be.
 This concise, engaging book offers a brief overview of mentalization in psychotherapy, focusing on how to help patients understand and reflect on their emotional experiences.
 Elliot Jurist integrates cognitive science research and psychoanalytic theory to break down "mentalized affectivity" into discrete processes that therapists can cultivate in session.
-Clinical vignettes are interspersed with discussions of published memoirs that examine emotions in the context of autobiographical memory.
+The book interweaves clinical vignettes with discussions of memoirs by comedian Sarah Silverman, poet Tracy Smith, filmmaker Ingmar Bergman, and neurologist Oliver Sacks.
 A reproducible

 “This beautifully written, integrated account reflects two decades of Jurist’s thinking about one of the deepest puzzles of psychological treatment—the patient’s experience of his or her own emotion and the way this interfaces with the forces and circumstances of a lived life.
 Jurist brings clarity to the murky area of the phenomenology of affect.
 He explains the value of and identifies a coherent approach to the therapeutic focus on emotion.
 This extraordinary work empowers both therapist and patient to harness the power of affect to drive change in thought and behavior.
 An extremely significant and most welcome contribution to postmodality psychotherapy.”—Peter Fonagy, OBE, FMedSci, FBA, PhD, Professor of Contemporary Psychoanalysis and Developmental Science, University College London, United Kingdom

 “A veritable tour de force.
 Jurist takes the reader on a journey that elucidates the regulation, expression, and mentalization of emotional states.
 His scope is impressively comprehensive, and he embodies the professor that we all wish we'd had—one who fascinates while educating.
 I highly recommend this volume to both experienced therapists and students in the mental health professions.”—Glen O. Gabbard, MD, Clinical Professor of Psychiatry, Baylor College of Medicine